luziferius/ksysguard-mdraid-monitor/README.rst

    - ``Command``: Enter either ``ksysguard_mdraid_monitor`` or the full path to ``ksysguard_mdraid_monitor-runner.py``
    - Click OK
 - The sensors will be available in the ``Sensor Browser`` when editing a Tab.
+- Drag at least one sensor into a tab.
+Otherwise the connection will be removed when closing KSysGuard, as KSysGuard discards unused, external monitors on exit.

 Direct usage